olincollege/scicomp-p3-collisions-in-space/server/database/README.md

 The table contains:

 * `name`: The name of the asteroid, "Un-Named" if not set in the MPC data.
 * `number`: Packed 5 digit numerical designation of the asteroid.
-Null if the asteroid only has a provisional designation.
 * `provisional`: Packed 7 digit provisional designation of the asteroid.
-Null if the asteroid has been assigned a number.
 * `survey`: The name of the survey that discovered the asteroid.
-Null if the asteroid is not linked to a survey.
 * `surveyId`: The ID of the survey that discovered the asteroid.
-Null if the asteroid is not linked to a survey.
 * `year`: Year of discovery.
-Null if the asteroid is not linked to a survey.
 * `month`: Month of discovery.
-Null if the asteroid is not linked to a survey.
 * `Day`: Day of discovery.
-Null if the asteroid is not linked to a survey.
 * `x`: X coordinate of the asteroid in m.
 * `y`: Y coordinate of the asteroid in m.
 * `z`: Z coordinate of the asteroid in m.